core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 This specification requires readers to be familiar with CoAP terminology {{RFC7252}}.
 Terminology related to group communication is defined in {{sec-groupdef}}.

+In addition, the following ters are extensively used.

+* Group URI - This is defined as a CoAP URI that has the "coap" scheme and includes in the authority part either an IP multicast address or a group hostname (e.g., a Group Fully Qualified Domain Name (FQDN)) that can be resolved to an IP multicast address.
+A group URI also contains an optional UDP port number in the authority part.
+Group URIs follow the regular CoAP URI syntax (see {{Section 6 of RFC7252}}).

-Furthermore, "Security material" refers to any security keys, counters or parameters stored in a device that are required to participate in secure group communication with other devices.
+* Security material - This refers to any security keys, counters or parameters stored in a device that are required to participate in secure group communication with other devices.

 ## Changes to Other Documents ## {#changes}